Afrochemist/DataCamp_textMining_Course/README.md

 __### Chapter 1 - SQL Commands__

-- Lesson 1.1 - Select From
+- Lesson 1.1 - Count

-	+ Selecting data from specific rows and tables
+	+ Using the Count SQL command to number of rows in a table

 - Lesson 1.2 Order By

-	+ Rearranging data in ascending and descending order
+	+ Rearranging the row number by ascending and descending order

-- Lesson 1.3 - IN/Between
+- Lesson 1.3 - IN

-	+ Removing stop words(words that provide no value i.e. I or a)
+	+ Removing stop words(words that provide no value i.e. I or a) with IN query command

-__### Chapter 2 - Cleaning Text with Regular Expression__
+__### Chapter 2 - Regular Expression in SQL Server__

-- Lesson 1.1 - Lowercase words
+- Lesson 1.1 - Is Matching

-	+ This process is called unnesting which is making every word in the analysis lowercase
+	+ Selecting rows that contain certain letters in the table

-- Lesson 1.2 Remove @ and &
+- Lesson 1.2 Substitute

-	+ Remove common symbols from words
+	+ Replace letters with regex

+- Lesson 1.3 - Whitespace

+	+ Adding space to words before they go through tokenization later in the next chapter

-- Lesson 1.3 - Using quantifiers
+- Lesson 1.4 - Using quantifiers

-	+ Executing regex more than once
+ 	+ Executing regex more than once in SQL Server

 __### Chapter 3 - NLP Concepts__

-- Lesson 1.1  top_n words
+- Lesson 1.1  Tokenization

-	+ Analyzing to words in the analysis
+	+ Spacing out each word with a space and set them to lowercase

-- Lesson 1.2 tdf-idf
+- Lesson 1.2 tdf

-	+ Calculating the frequency of certain words
+	+ Calculating the term frequency in SQL Server and use Order By to look at words with the highest term frequency in descending order

+ Lesson 1.3 idf

+	+ Calculating the inverse document in SQL Server

-- Lesson 1.3 - bigrams
+- Lesson 1.4 - tdf-idf weighting

-	+ Looking at words that come after no
+	+ Determining the td-idf of top 2 most and least common words in the table

 __### Chapter 4 - Capstone Project__

-- Lesson 1.1 Cleaning Twitter data
+- Lesson 1.1 Tokenization

-	+ Using regex to clean twitter data
+	+ Set all words to lowercase and separate any compounds words

 - Lesson 1.2 Looking at the most common words in x amount of tweets

-	+ Need to add something here
+	+ Using COUNT and Order By to look at the most common words in the data set

-- Lesson 1.3 Zipf's Law
+- Lesson 1.3 Cleaning Text Data

-	+ Using Zipf's law to figure out which words have a lot of weight in certain tweets
+	+ Remove @ and & with regex in the table

+- Lesson 1.4 Bigrams

+	+ Using SQL queries to dtermine the top 3 bigrams in the table